What is bounce rate?

 There are a few ways that you can prevent your emails from bouncing, but the most important thing is to have a good, reliable email server.
 You can improve your email deliverability by using an ESP (email service provider) that is known for its high delivery rates.

-Use a responsive design for your emails.
-This will ensure that your emails look good on all devices, including mobile devices and tablets.
-You should also use a clear and concise subject line, and make sure that your call to action is easy to see fro quicker action by the reader.
+11. Responsive design for your emails: This will ensure that your emails look good on all devices, including mobile devices and tablets.
+You should also use a clear and concise subject line, and make sure that your call to action is easy to see for quicker action by the reader.